VT-Enterprises/Rain-Of-Blood/README.md

 Move-WASD keys
 Shoot-Left click or space

+## PLay It Online
+Wanna play it online??
+Then Visit https://vtstudios.itch.io/rain-of-blood-2

 ## Download
 Download it from your right corner (Releases) or from above select **Rain.Of.Blood-1_0_2-windows.exe**